 Controlling where and when viewers look is important from a practical point of view: filmmakers can save money on the parts of the frame we don’t look at, just like home builders can save money by not painting the attic.
 This information can also contribute to achieving artistic goals.
 In Woody Allen’s Zelig (1983), the title character repeatedly shows up in the frame in the middle of a scene.
 You realise that he has been there for some seconds, but we never seem to see when or where he enters the scene.
 As the director, Allen does this in part by drawing your eyes to something else and then easing his character into the frame.

 When I see such sequences in the films I love, I am struck that accomplished filmmakers have figured out things that I need to know as a scientist studying perception.
 At the same time, I think that my field might actually have something useful to contribute to the practice of filmmaking.
 Artists and craftspeople conduct countless information experiments – you try out something, see how it looks to you, show it to a few friends, maybe even run a test screening and ask a few questions.
 Over time, you develop informal intuitions and rules of thumb that work.
-By measuring viewers’ behaviours and physiology in real time while they watch, perhaps my field can help accelerate this process and bring it more into the light.Make a donation
+By measuring viewers’ behaviours and physiology in real time while they watch, perhaps my field can help accelerate this process and bring it more into the light.Support Aeon: make a one-off donation